 Students who have already earned a baccalaureate degree from an accredited institution have the opportunity to continue their study at Catawba College.
 Courses and programs are offered for academic enrichment, the upgrading of credentials, and the attainment of teaching licensure (certification).
 Proof of graduation from a four-year degree program must be submitted at the time of application.
 Final official transcripts from the degree granting institution will suffice if non-degree seeking.
 Post Baccalaureate day students should complete the abbreviated application available on the admissions portal at www.Catawba.edu/portal.
-Students interested in taking courses thought the evening program should consult the "How to Apply as an Evening Student" section of the catalog.
+Students interested in taking courses through the distance and online education program should consult the "How to Apply as an Distance and Online Education Student" section of the catalog.
 Candidates wishing to obtain a second or additional undergraduate degree may do so as a Post Baccalaureate student.
 If a student selects to seek an additional baccalaureate degree, then official transcripts from all college and universities attended must be submitted prior to admission.